pandammonium/blipper-widget-old/README.txt

 == Changelog ==

+= 0.0.3 =
+* Added: uninstallation code to remove settings pertaining to the Blipper Widget to be removed from the database, leaving no trace of itself.
+* Replaced: screenshot-3.png with a screenshot of the widget in use on a site with the default twenty-fifteen theme with no modifications.

 = 0.0.2 =
 * Changed: the widget's settings have been divided into those that act behind the scenes (such as OAuth) and those that directly affect the appearance of the widget front end.
-* Changed: the OAuth settings moved to WP Blipper settings page under the general WordPress settings menu in the admin area.
+* Changed: the OAuth settings moved to Blipper Widget settings page under the general WordPress settings menu in the admin area.
 * Added: settings affecting the widget's appearance to the widget form; specifically including links back to Polaroid|Blipfoto (the blip itself, the user's journal, Polaroid|Blipfoto).
 By default, these links are not displayed; the user must opt in to their display.
+* Renamed: the name of the widget from WP Blipper Widget to Blipper Widget, thus dropping the WP.

 = 0.0.1 =
 * Initial version.

 == Known issues ==

 There is [a list of known problems and enhancement requests](https://github.com/pandammonium/wp-blipper-widget/issues) on GitHub.
+If you have a suggestion for how to improve Blipper Widget, please add it to GitHub.
+Cheers!

 == Credits ==